Click on a Staff Member below for more info

 The Accounts Payable Specialist is a good resource for information regarding your budget.
 The specialist is responsible for receiving packing slips, information, and invoices.
 If a person has questions regarding paper or general supplies, the InTouch program, payments of invoices, travel reimbursements, requisitions, finding account balances, vendor information, or setting up new vendors the Accounts Payable Specialist can help.
 Ms. Briggs has been with the Twin Falls School District since 1983.

 The Director of Public Relations coordinates internal and external district communications, plans district events, works with staff and media to promote and cover district events, prepares publications and promotional materials, and maintains the district website.
-The director is also responsible for the review revision and compliance with district policy and state laws.
-She oversees all grant writing, administration, and distribution.
-Contact the specialist if you have information that you would like to release to the media or would like on the website, need help designing, writing or updating materials, need copies of district produced materials, or would like to speak to someone regarding a particular subject.
+The director is also responsible for the review, revision, and compliance with district policy and state laws.
+She oversees all grant writing, administration, and distribution as well as public records requests.
+Contact the director if you have information that you would like to release to the media or would like on the website, need help designing, writing or updating materials, need copies of district produced materials, or if you are a media representative and would like to speak to someone regarding a particular subject.

 AnnDee Daniels is responsible for payroll, insurance benefits, worker’s compensation claims, and assists employees with their retirement needs.
 Contact the Payroll Specialist if you have a question about your paycheck, payroll direct deposit, want to change your W4 withholdings, need to add or delete family members on your insurance, want to know how many sick, personal, or vacation days you have accumulated, need information on the sick leave bank, need to file a workers’ compensation claim, or are ready to retire.
 AnnDee Daniels has been with the district for 15 years.